srinath1505/reddit_persona_generator/README.md

 👨‍💻 Author
 Srinath Selvakumar
-📫 LinkedIn | GPT, LLMs, Robotics & Healthcare AI
+📫 www.linkedin.com/in/srinath-selvakumar-190570283/ | GPT, LLMs, Robotics & Healthcare AI

 📜 License
 This project is for evaluation purposes only and not intended for production use.